 Anxiety so frequently co-occurs with depression that the two are thought to be twin faces of one disorder.
 Like depression, it strikes twice as many females as males.

 Generally, anxiety arises first, often during childhood.
 Evidence suggests that both biology and environment can contribute to the disorder.
 Some people may have a genetic predisposition to anxiety; however, this does not make development of the condition inevitable.
 Early traumatic experiences can also reset the body’s normal fear-processing system so that it is hyper-reactive to stress.

-Behavioral therapies and mindfulness training, with or without medication to control symptoms, have proved highly effective against anxiety, especially in children.
+Behavioral therapies and mindfulness training, with or without medication to control symptoms, have proved highly effective against anxiety.

 Psychology Today © 1991-2016 Sussex Publishers, LLC | HealthProfs.com © 2002-2016 Sussex Directories, Inc